 Unity Adaptive Playground | Chanute, Kansas

-The Unity Adaptive Playground began as a dream by the Autism Hope for Families support group, founded by Phil and Nikki Jacobs.
-Their 7-year old daughter, Raylin, was diagnosed with autism at the age of 21 months.
-“We wanted a place where Raylin could go and be among other children, and be accepted in a happy, unstructured environment” said Nikki.
-This accessible new playground was awarded National Demonstration Site status for Inclusion, by PlayCore last November.
+“We wanted a place where Raylin could go and be among other children, and be accepted in a happy, unstructured environment,” said Nikki.
+This accessible new playground was awarded National Demonstration Site status for Inclusion, by PlayCore.

 Signal Centers Playground | Chattanooga, TN

-Signal Centers designed their vision of a multiple age-range, inclusive play environment that factored in challenging topography, and the therapeutic services that their center offers to the community.
-With constitiuents that range in age from 6 weeks to adulthood, the playground needed to serve both children with and without disabilities.
-Not only is Signal Centers playground aligned with the 7 Principles of Inclusive Playground Design, it is also certified as a NatureGrounds® playground - infusing nature into the play environment.
+With constituents that range in age from 6 weeks to adulthood, the playground needed to serve both children with and without disabilities.
+Not only is Signal Centers playground aligned with the 7 Principles of Inclusive Playground Design, but it is also certified as a NatureGrounds® playground - infusing nature into the play environment.

 John Cooper School | The Woodlands, TX

-The John Cooper School is an independent, college-preparatory day school located in The Woodlands, an unincorporated planned community in Montgomery County, Texas.
 When selecting the design for their new playground, they chose a themed tree fort structure that included multiple nets, inspiring physical and cognitive challenges.
-Because their site included the six elements of play - sliding, swinging, climbing, spinning, brachiating, and balancing, they were awarded National Demonstration Site status for PlayOn!, by PlayCore, for recognizing and promoting physical activity through well-designed outdoor play and learning environments.
+Because their site included the six elements of play - sliding, swinging, climbing, spinning, brachiating, and balancing, they were awarded National Demonstration Site status for PlayOn!, by PlayCore.